Learn my foolproof method for making simple, high rise biscuits with just 3 ingredients. Warm, fluffy, and perfect for any meal!

 - Put the flour and cold butter in a food processor.
 You can also do this by hand.
 Pulse the machine 20-25 times until the butter is incorporated and the mixture is crumbly.

 - Turn the dough out onto a lightly floured surface and bring it together gently with your hands, but don't over work the dough.
 Pat or roll it out to about 1 1/2 inch inch thick.
-Cut out 8 biscuits with a 2 1/2" biscuit cutter, reforming the dough if necessary.
+Cut out 8 biscuits with a 2 1/2" biscuit cutter, reforming the dough as necessary.

 - Place on a baking sheet, in cast iron skillet, or a biscuit baker, and brush lightly with buttermilk, if desired.
 Bake for 10 minutes or until golden and risen.